The Swirling Eddies are hatched

 January 27, 1988

 - Tonio K's Notes from the Lost Civilization is released on What?
 Records.
-David Raven played Synthesizer; Tim, Rob and David are listed as arrangers.
+David Raven is credited for drum programming; Tim, Rob and David are listed as arrangers.

 February 2, 1988